learn-co-curriculum/looping-readme/README.md

 This will output `I have found the Time Machine!` an infinite number of times in your Terminal.
 Use `Control`+`C` to break out of the loop in your terminal or just exit the session.

 Loops start with the `loop` keyword and are opened by the following `do` and `end` block.
-All the code that goes inside the `do` and `end` is considered the loops body or block, that's the code that will execute on repeat.
+All the code that goes inside the `do` and `end` is considered the loop's body or block; that's the code that will execute on repeat.

 ## Stopping Loops with Break and Counters